 This makes Kafka very capable of handling all sorts of scenarios, from simple point-to-point messaging, to stock price feeds, to processing massive streams of website clicks, and even using Kafka like a database (yes, some people are doing that).

-If you’re a developer and you want to play around with a Kafka cluster for testing and development, try the free developer plan from Cloudkarafka.
+If you’re learning Kafka and you want a Kafka cluster to play around with, try the free “Developer Duck” plan from Cloudkarafka.

 Kafka vs traditional message brokers

 One of the major things that sets Kafka apart from “traditional” message brokers like RabbitMQ or ActiveMQ, is that a topic in Kafka doesn’t know or care about its consumers.
 It’s simply a log that consumers can dive into and access data from, at any time.

 On the other hand, on a traditional message broker, messages are delivered only once to consumers.
 And in traditional topics, consumers who subscribe to a topic can only receive messages from that point forward, they can’t rewind.